Small Business Advice: 10 Tips on Leadership

 1. Ensure that you are always positive, upbeat, and passionate.
 You are the role model, and your team is watching you and how you act.
 Your temper, tone, and body language should be carefully controlled and represent your aspirations.
 They see you at your best and worst moments, so be on your best behavior.
 You can read more about this in John Maxwell’s book, The Law of the Picture.

 3. Listen more than you talk.
 You don’t have all the answers.
 Encourage your people to speak up and make recommendations.
-Insist that you get a recommendation, not just another description of the problem.
+Request a recommendation, not just another description of the problem.

 5. Keep your commitments and only make commitments that you can keep.